-Two-step verification (also known as 2FA or two-factor authentication) adds an extra layer of security to your account.
-With this feature turned on, you’ll need a six-digit security code as well as your username and password to sign into your account.
-You’d also need this code to link a new computer, phone, or tablet.
-You can have the codes sent to your phone in text messages or generated by a mobile app like Google Authenticator or Duo Mobile.
+Multi-factor authentication, (which includes two-step verification and two-factor authentication) adds an extra layer of security to your account.
+With this feature turned on, team members need a six-digit security code as well as their username and password to sign into their account or to link a new computer, phone, or tablet.
+Users can have the codes sent to their phone in text messages or generated by a mobile app like Google Authenticator or Duo Mobile.
 Dropbox also offers the option of using a security key, rather than six-digit codes, for two-step verification.
 Security keys offer extra protection against phishing attacks and are convenient to use.

-Require your team to enable two-step verification.
-With 2FA, company data stays safe even if a device is lost or stolen, or a password gets compromised.
+As an admin, you can require your team to use two-step verification.
+With this extra measure, company data stays safe even if a device is lost or stolen, or a password gets compromised.

 - If you see Managed by single sign-on under the Security tab, your team uses single sign-on (SSO).
 This means you might not be able to use two-step verification with Dropbox.